 In Oregon, generally, to sell any vehicle that is not your own and used for personal or household use, you need to have a dealer's license.
-Becoming an automobile dealer in Oregon is a matter of applying and submitting the following items together to the DMV Business Unit in Salem:
+Becoming an automobile dealer in Oregon is a matter of applying and submitting the following items together to the DMV headquarters in Salem:

-- Education certificate from approved provider or DMV Certificate of Exemption (Form 370C)
+- Education certificate from approved provider or DMV Education Requirements Certificate of Exemption Form (Form 370C)

-Forms and fees may be turned in at the DMV Business Unit in Salem, or may be mailed to the office.
+Forms and fees may be turned in at the DMV headquarters in Salem, or may be mailed to the address below.
 Dealer application packets are also available by calling (503) 945-5052 or by requesting them by mail at the following address:

 - 1905 Lana Ave NE